 - Changed My Mind, Kid: Iago.
 He opts to bail just before the final confrontation with Jafar.
 Just when things are looking bleak for our heroes, Iago comes charging into the fight and manages to snatch Jafar's genie lamp.
 Despite being injured by a magical blast, Iago is able to shove the lamp into a pool of lava, destroying Jafar and saving the day.

-- Darker and Edgier: A lesser example; while some elements are more lighthearted (Abis Mal, Genie) Jafar's plan to frame Aladdin for the murder of the Sultan, make Jasmine think he killed her father, and then kill Aladdin is pretty dark, especially when he gets within seconds of winning.
+- Darker and Edgier: A lesser example; while some elements are more lighthearted (Abis Mal, Genie) Jafar's plan to frame Aladdin for the murder of the Sultan, disguise himself as Jasmine to appear at the execution, and then kill Aladdin is pretty dark, especially when he gets within seconds of winning.

 - Disney Death: This movie loves this.
 Genie gets chucked across the garden but he's just unconscious, Carpet gets torn to shreds but it's just fine, and Iago gets blasted with lightning but "You'd be surprised what you can live through."
 Justified as in his genie form Jafar cannot actually kill people directly.